apavarino/Deadchest/how-it-works.md

 The plugin will **NEVER replace or destroy any solid block** of your world.
 An algorithm will look for the most suitable location depending on the situation

-### Performances

-Plugin is designed to handle big server with lot of players and lot of Deadchest at the same time.Many work is pushed to keep great performance.
-Deadchest only work on loaded chunk to prevent any performance drop.

-### Grief protection

-The plugin provides a high security against griefer.
-By default, all deadchests are protected to be only open by his owner.
-The chest cannot be destroyed moved or opened by other players.
-Deadchest cannot be destroyed by any type of explosion, cannot be pushed by a piston and cannot be merged with another chest.
-If you are using player head as Deadchest, it is protect by water destruction also.

 ### Nether / End / Customs world

 Deadchest works on every type of world.
 The behaviour is the same everywhere.